-Cultural Properties Rule Change Proposal
+Cultural Properties Protection Rule Change Proposal

 The protection of cultural properties on state trust land is a top priority of Commissioner Garcia Richard’s.
 In 2019, the New Mexico State Land Office invited tribes and stakeholders to assist the office in creating the first buffer around the Greater Chaco Region to halt future oil and gas leasing.
 This was a first step in protecting cultural properties on state trust land, but heard the request to do more.

-In 2021, we established a standalone Cultural Resources Office (CRO) to elevate the role of the archeology team within the agency, create more direct lines of communication with the Commissioner’s office, and position the agency to manage cultural resource and consultation efforts in a coordinated and responsive manner.
+In 2021, we established a standalone Cultural Resources Office (CRO) to elevate the role of the archaeology team within the agency, create more direct lines of communication with the Commissioner’s office, and position the agency to manage cultural resource and consultation efforts in a coordinated and responsive manner.

-CRO was tasked with establishing the first ever cultural properties protection rule to require cultural property surveys to be conducted prior to any new surface disturbing activity on the 9 million acres of state trust land.
+CRO was tasked with establishing the first-ever cultural properties protection rule to require cultural property surveys to be conducted prior to any new surface disturbing activity on the 9 million acres of state trust land.

 After a year of consultation with individual tribes, the All Council of Pueblo Governors, Indian Affairs Department, and the public, the State Land Office formally submitted a draft Cultural Property Rule with a 45 day public comment period and public meeting.